 There are many species of Bass to choose from.
 These are among the most popular for aquaponics:

 - Smallmouth bass is carnivorous and eats crayfish, insects, and smaller fish.
-They can tolerate cool water but are reluctant to eat pelleted food
+They can tolerate cool water but are reluctant to eat pelleted food.

 Largemouth bass do not like bright light.
 They require a strict feeding regime of small shrimp and insects as a baby and then snails and crayfish as an adult.
-They require a steady water temperature between 65 to 80 degrees and prefer a pH level of 6.5 to 8.5.
+They need a steady water temperature between 65 to 80 degrees and prefer a pH level of 6.5 to 8.5.